-Amateur Practices 64
+Amateur Practices 69

-Athletic Injuries and Clearance 64
+Athletic Injuries and Clearance

 Awards

-Conduct and Training Rules 64
+Conduct and Training Rules

 Eligibility Rules

+Englointy Roles ····· / エ

 NOTE: This Student/Parent Handbook is based in significant part on policies adopted by the Board of Education and Administrative Guidelines developed by the Superintendent.
 Those Board Policies and Administrative Guidelines are incorporated by reference into the provisions of this Handbook.
 The Policies and Administrative Guidelines are periodically updated in response to changes in the law and other circumstances.
-Therefore, there may have been changes to the documents reviewed in this Handbook since it was printed in May 2021.
-If you have questions or would like more information about a specific issue or document, contact your school principal or central office, or access the document on the District's policy website: http://www.neola.com/wyoming-mi/ and finding the specific policy or administrative guideline in the Table of Contents for that section.
+Therefore, there may have been changes to the documents reviewed in this Handbook since it was printed in May 2022.
+If you have questions or would like more information about a specific issue or document, contact your school principal or central office, or access the document on the District's policy website: https://go.boarddocs.com/mi/wyo/Board.nsf/Public and finding the specific policy or administrative guideline in the Table of Contents for that section.